ammarshaalan/BullyAlgorithm/README.md

 # Bully Algorithm

 ## Introduction
-This project contains two programs, the `server` and `process`, that use TCP communication to simulate the Bully algorithm.
+This project contains two programs, the `server` and `process`, that use TCP communication to simulate the Bully algorithm without using Threading.

 ## Running the Project